Michelle3334/all-about-fairies/README.md

 * There are two errors on the gallery.html and survery.html - I chose not to add headings to these sections as I felt the look of the page did not require any headings.

 ## Deployment
-GitHub Pages
 The project was deployed to GitHub Pages using the following steps:

-1. Log in to GitHub and locate the GitHub Repository
+1. Log in to GitHub and locate the GitHub Repository.
-2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+2. At the top of the Repository, click on the "Settings" Button on the menu.
-3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. Scroll down the Settings page until you locate the "Pages" Section.
-4. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Master Branch" and click on save.
 5. The page will automatically refresh.
-6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+6. The now published site link shows at the top of the page.

 ## Credits